 C. Threat is the expression of an intent to cause physical or mental harm.
 An expression constitutes a threat without regard to whether the party communicating the threat has the present ability to carry it out and without regard to whether the expression is contingent, conditional, or future.

 D. Physical Attack is unwanted or hostile physical contact such as hitting, fighting, pushing, shoving, or throwing objects.

-E. Property Damage is intentional damage to property owned by the State, College, employees, students, visitors, or vendors.
+H. Property Damage is intentional damage to property owned by the State, College, employees, students, visitors, or vendors.

-IV.
-Prevention Program
+V. Prevention Program

-B. Employees and students will be provided with information and training regarding the potential for violence in the workplace.
+Employees and students will be provided with information and training regarding the potential for violence in the workplace.
 The purpose of such training is to: